Fire Permits under the

 keep the fire under control,

-extinguish the fire before expiration of the permit or upon cancellation of the permit,
+extinguish the fire before the expiration of the permit or upon cancellation of the permit,

 have a responsible person in attendance at the fire at all times, except as may be otherwise authorized by a forest officer.